no382001/os-dev/README.md

 | **system**            | multitasking              | ~      |                           |

 ## building
+### Docker w/ vnc
+why?
+- its easier to reproduce the environment
+- sometimes building with sudo messes with file permissions, its annoying
 ```bash
 # build the docker container
 docker build -t os-dev .